Smileynator/blender-mdb-addon/README.md

 # MDB Notes
 MDB export requires every face to be triangulated.
 Export is cancelled before writing if any quad or n-gon remains.

+Legacy triangle-strip topology is recognized but not yet verified against a real MDB sample.
+The importer cancels before creating scene data when it finds a strip mesh, rather than interpreting its indices as an incorrect triangle list.
+Please include the source MDB when reporting this error.

 The exporter enforces the game's four-influence vertex limit.
 When a vertex has more than four positive bone weights, the four strongest are retained and normalized.
 Meshes with an Armature modifier but no actual positive weights are exported without unnecessary blend-index and blend-weight channels.

 Blender stores UVs and split normals per face corner while MDB stores them per vertex.
 Export therefore splits vertices where UVs, normals, or tangent-space data differ so seams remain intact.